Anilkaram/Security_best_practices/README.md

 # Security_best_practices

-# SonarQube to check Blocker
+# SonarQube to check Blocker & Quality Gate as gate keeper
 Types: Bug, Vulnerability, Code Smell, Severity - Major, Critical

 # these are Severity Issues and Code Smell issues in code :